bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 These are defined in ```relay.h``` file.
 Since there are 32 relays to be controlled, I use an expander via i2c for this function.

 #### Expander driver
-THe driver I use is the MCP23017.
+The driver I use is the MCP23017.
 I choose it because it has 16 bit outputs whcih means I only need 2 expanders to handle 32 relays.
 I wrote a basic driver for the needed fucntions of interfacing the RELAY to the STM32.
 Some of these fucntions are:

 ```c